 Appropriate protective equipment is also extremely important for motorcyclists.
 The first and most important is the helmet.
 It is a mandatory part of every motorcyclist’s equipment.
 There are several types of helmets on the market, and the most common division is into three types.
 The first refers to ‘Fullface’ helmets that cover the entire head and are further divided into integral and flip-up helmets.
+Since we will not go into great details, you can read more about flip-up helmets (also known as modular) here.
 The second is the ‘Jet’ helmet of the open type, ie it does not cover the chin and can be with or without a face shield.
 The last is an ‘Offroad’ helmet that covers most of the face and provides stronger protection for the chin and jaw.
 One study found that in accidents, 45 percent of all motorcyclist head injuries are related to blows to the facial area, so choosing a helmet is very important.

 A motorcycle jacket is also very important, and the material of construction depends on your taste.
 Fans of Harley Davidson more often choose a leather jacket, while fans of sports bikes prefer textile jackets that make it easier for them to move freely and maneuver on the road.
 In addition to the jacket, pants and boots are recommended to protect the lower part, but this part of the equipment is optional.
 For extra protection of the arms, legs, and torso, motorcyclists wear protectors for elbows, shoulders, knees, back, and hips.
 They protect them from joint fractures and are placed in the first risk zones of the body.
 Motorcycle gloves are also important for hand protection because the hands and fingers are very sensitive and in the event of a fall, hand injuries can occur very easily.